Sti2nd/sti2nd.github.io/uses.md

 - [git last](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to be able to see last commit
   - Add it with: `$ git config --global alias.last 'log -1 HEAD'`

+Bonus tip: `git checkout -` checks out the branch you were on last.

 ## Browser

 - Chrome